OneGameDad/endless_runner/README.md

 ## Your Game's Instructions

 This game includes tools I developed in preparation for this challenge.
 They can be found on my [SFML Experiments Repo](https://github.com/OneGameDad/SFML_Experiments).
+Namely the pooling systems.

+Controls:
+- Press SPACE to jump.
+- Press DOWN ARROW to drop faster.
+- Press G to shoot, if you have no energy you cannot shoot.

+Collect the Yellow Energy Orbs to gain energy to shoot.

+If you are hit by the Black Enemies you will lose energy.

+If you are hit by the Red Enemies you will lose health.

 ## Troubleshooting